 Gather together all the ingredients:

-2 pounds boneless, skinless chicken thighs (I cut the chicken into 1-inch bite size pieces, you can go bigger or smaller, it’s personal preference)
+- Boneless, skinless chicken thighs – I cut the chicken into 1-inch bite size pieces, you can go bigger or smaller, it’s personal preference.

-6 cloves garlic, minced (feel free to double up on the garlic if you like it real garlicky)
+- Garlic – Feel free to double up on the garlic if you like it real garlicky

-- 1/4 cup green onions, chopped (these green onions are optional, but add a nice touch, especially when some of the bits get deep fried along with the chicken…you can see some speckles of green).
+- Green Onions – Green onions are optional, but add a nice touch, especially when some of the bits get deep fried along with the chicken…you can see some speckles of green.